 In addition, pursuant to the Merger Agreement, we assumed DermTech Operations' Amended and Restated 2010 Stock Plan, or the 2010 Plan, and all of the stock options and restricted stock units outstanding under the 2010 Plan, with these stock options and restricted stock units now representing the right to purchase or receive, as applicable, a number of shares of our Common Stock equal to the Exchange Ratio multiplied by the number of shares of DermTech Operations common stock previously represented by the options and units.
 The per share exercise price for each assumed DermTech Operations option was determined by dividing (i) the per share exercise price of the underlying DermTech Operations option by (ii) the Exchange Ratio.
-The Company also assumed all outstanding warrants to purchase DermTech Operations common stock, with these warrants becoming warrants to acquire, on the same terms and conditions as were applicable under such warrants, that number of shares of the Company's common stock equal to the Exchange Ratio multiplied by the number of shares of DermTech Operations common stock previously represented by the number of shares of DermTech Operations common stock previously represented by the same terms and conditions as were applicable under such warrants, that number of shares of the Company's common stock previously represented by the number of shares of DermTech Operations common stock previously represented by these warrants.
+The Company also assumed all outstanding warrants to purchase DermTech Operations common stock, with these warrants becoming warrants to acquire, on the same terms and conditions as were applicable under such warrants, that number of shares of the Company's common stock equal to the Exchange Ratio multiplied by the number of shares of DermTech Operations common stock previously represented by the number of shares of DermTech Operations common stock previously represented by the number of shares of DermTech Operations common stock previously represented by the number of shares of DermTech Operations common stock previously represented by the number of shares of DermTech Operations common stock previously represented by these warrants.